- American Express Blue Business Plus: Best for freelancers who want spending power.

 Additionally, you can get the card in the other person’s name so you know who’s spending what.
 With this supplementary information, you can track spending and spot any problems that may arise.

 We don’t often make blanket statements, but we’ll make an exception here.
-We feel very strongly that all freelancers need some form of business credit card.
+We feel very strongly that all freelancers need some form of a business credit card.
 There are too many benefits to leave on the table if you don’t have one—you don’t know the way your business is going to grow, so set yourself up for all of the possible potential with a business credit card for freelancers.

-Whether you apply for a freelance business credit card with cash back, travel rewards, a hefty signing bonus, or even no rewards at all, just be sure you get your hands on one so you can reap the benefits.
+Whether you apply for a freelance business credit card with cash back, travel rewards, a hefty signup bonus, or even no rewards at all, just be sure you get your hands on one so you can reap the benefits.